 I think it's amazing.

-Um, DACA obviously cannot defend itself in court, and we don't have to contend with no more Obama buses and lawlessness and people that don't belong in here taking from those who do belong here.
+You know, DACA obviously cannot defend itself in court, and we don't have to contend with no more Obama buses and lawlessness and people that don't belong in here taking from those who do belong here.

 Listen, the president even gave an additional six months for Congress to get their act together.

-And you know, when you go back over history, and we've got the history of Obama saying so many times he did not have the authority to through executive fiat, just sign something and take away and change the law or not enforce the laws of the land.
+And, you know, when you go back over history, and we've got the history of Obama saying so many times he did not have the authority to, through executive fiat, just sign something and take away and change the law or not enforce the laws of the land.

-And so for seven months you had General Kelly was in charge of the borders, and General Kelly, you know, said, hey, get your act together in Congress.
+And General Kelly, you know, said, hey, get your act together in Congress.

 If you don't like it, change the law.